acheeseye/ai-playing-checkers/README.md

 - Piece objects may become king, however no movements currently allow it.
 - main.cpp draws the Board object and displays existing Piece values.
 # Non-Version Related Comments
+- (JH) Currently working on collision check/move piece functions.
+Feel free to make your own and/or put together a GUI!